Chaos ruled OK in the classroom

 He holds an honorary MA from Nene College of Further Education, and honorary Doctor of Letters (D.Litt.) degrees from the University of Hull (2004), Roehampton University (2006), and the University of Liverpool (2006).
 He was made a Fellow of the Royal Society of Literature in 2004.

 ‘The Lesson’ by Roger McGough depicts the frustrations of a teacher in a very strange and peculiar manner.
 I cannot, even in my nightmares, imagine any of my teachers could do such a thing, as illustrated so beautifully in the poem.
 The poem beautifully discusses the question of violence at school.

-In every school there are kids who are notorious.
+In every school, there are kids who are notorious.
 They are kids, after all.
 They love shouting, having fun, being a rebel.
-And teachers too have different patience levels, different other problems, mental state.
-The students in this case have reached to the peak level, in terms of how much they can annoy their teachers.
+And teachers too have different patience levels, different other problems, mental states.
+The students in this case have reached the peak level, in terms of how much they can annoy their teachers.
 And to teach them a lesson, the teacher decides to go not for corporal but capital punishment.

-‘The Lesson’ is made up of 10 paragraph, each of which is a quatrain.
+‘The Lesson’ is made up of 10 paragraphs, each of which is a quatrain.